alfa01-github/spark_docker_vlerick/README.md

 # Building solid data pipelines with PySpark in Vlerick Class

 📚 A course brought to you by the [Data Minded Academy].
-Thank you!
+Thank you.
+Please save!

 ## Context